Toggle: English / Spanish

 Genetic counseling is recommended for people with a family history of homocystinuria who want to have children.
 Intrauterine diagnosis of homocystinuria is available.
 This involves culturing amniotic cells or chorionic villi to test for cystathionine synthase (the enzyme that is missing in homocystinuria).

-If there are known gene mutations in the parents or family, samples from
+If there are known gene defect in the parents or family, samples from

-or can be used to test for these mutations.
+or can be used to test for these defects.

 Rezvani I, Melvin JJ.
 Defects in metabolism of amino acids.
-In: Kliegman RM, Stanton BF, St. Geme J, Schor N, Behrman RE, eds.
+In: Kliegman RM, Stanton BF, St Geme JW, Schor NF, eds.
 Nelson Textbook of Pediatrics.
-19th ed.
-Philadelphia, PA: Saunders Elsevier; 2011:chap 79.
+20th ed.
+Philadelphia, PA: Elsevier; 2015:chap 85.3.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.